oneeve8/kobble-data/content/Githubsupport.md

 (Assuming that you are going to have a free non github version and a free github version, I would word it differently)

-Kobble is free if you opt to have your data stored on your own device, or if you opt to select a public GitHub account.
+Kobble is free if you opt to have your data stored on your own device, or you can opt to select a free public GitHub account.

 You could have a table: